microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * The element type of the matrix argument matches the element type of the input vectors, or the input vectors are `i32` if the matrix uses types not directly representable in DXIL.
+* The element type of vector A and vector B must be the same.

 #### DXIL Validation